JTL continues to go from strength to strength. Since our first Gender Pay Gap report, our headcount and demographic has changed significantly.

 Talent – Having successfully developed initiatives to improve the gender and racial diversity of our apprentices, we are actively developing ways to do the same within our workforce – identifying barriers to individual growth, reducing attrition rates, improving our business culture and communicating in a more inclusive way.

-Recruitment – We are committed to addressing the underrepresentation of women within our industry and are recognised by the wider Building Services Engineering sector for our initiatives in this area – including the establishment of Ambassadors and efforts to raise awareness of our career options among underrepresented groups including women.
+Recruitment – We are committed to addressing the underrepresentation of women within our industry and are recognised by the wider Building Services Engineering sector for our initiatives in this area – including the establishment of digital ambassadors and efforts to raise awareness of our career options among underrepresented groups including women.

 Policies and procedures – Achieving gender equality takes more than fine words; it takes clear goals and practical plans for achieving them.
 We have designed our future-focused objectives into all our policies and procedures, and work hard to raise awareness of equality issues and practices within our working environment.